 Yes, EB-2 can be ported to EB-1.
 The first step is for your immigration attorney to assess your eligibility.
 EB-1 is typically reserved for individuals with extraordinary ability, outstanding professors/researchers, or multinational managers/executives.
 You and your attorney will then collect supporting documents and evidence that demonstrate your eligibility for EB-1.
 This may include documentation of your extraordinary abilities, international recognition, significant contributions, awards, publications, patents, media coverage, membership in prestigious organizations, and expert testimonials.
 When it comes time to prepare your petition, your attorney will organize your evidence, draft a comprehensive cover letter, and complete the required USCIS forms.

-Labor certification (if applicable): If you were previously in the EB-2 category that required a labor certification, you might need to file a new labor certification application or submit a request to waive the labor certification requirement based on the National Interest Waiver (NIW) criteria.
 Submit the completed petition, the required supporting documents, and filing fees to the appropriate USCIS service center.
 USCIS will review your petition and supporting documents.
 They may request additional evidence or schedule an interview to evaluate your qualifications further.
 You will receive an approval notice indicating your new EB-1 classification if your petition is approved.
 If denied, you may have options for reconsideration or appeal, depending on the specific circumstances.

 Is EB-1 faster than EB-2?

-Yes, it’s a shorter priority date waiting period.
+Generally, yes it’s a shorter priority date waiting period.

 Was your green card denied?
 Check out this complete guide on Green Card Denial.